dhermes/bezier/DEVELOPMENT.rst

 ****************

 Many low-level computations have alternate implementations in Fortran.
-See the `Python Binary Extension`_ page in the documentation for a more detailed description.
+See the `Python Binary Extension`_ page for a more detailed description.

 .. _Python Binary Extension: https://bezier.readthedocs.io/en/latest/python/binary-extension.html